Anam1980/Student_Result_Management_System/README.md

-:pushpin: Student_Result_Management_System :european_post_office:
+📌 Student_Result_Management_System :european_post_office:
-:point_right: This project is a Student Result Management System that allows teachers and administrators to manage student marks and generate reports on student performance.
+👉 This project is a Student Result Management System that allows teachers and administrators to manage student marks and generate reports on student performance.
 The system also includes a student interface where students can view their marksheets and track their academic progress over time.

 :arrow_right: FEATURES
 * Admin interface for adding and managing student marks